oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/run-demo/run-demo.md

 In this lab, you will:

-* Provide a valid request payload
+* Provide a valid request payload to start the robot flow
-* Trigger a robot flow which will complete a set of instructions and return a response.
+* Observe the completion of instructions by the robot

+This lab assumes you have:

+* All previous labs successfully completed

+## Task 1: